egodev2/egodev2/README.md

 ### Diego Martos - @egodev2 👋

 Hey, I'm Diego a gradute student at Universidade Federal do ABC, and my research is focused in software engineering and the development/use of serious games.
-I love playing Final Fantasy XIV + The Legend of Zelda: Ocarina of Time, and mess around with video/sound edition.
+I love playing Final Fantasy XIV + The Legend of Zelda: Ocarina of Time :space_invader:, and mess around with video/sound edition.

 ## Quick facts

 - 🔭 I'm pursuing a master's degree at Universidade Federal do ABC.
 - :books: I’m currently learning about video/sound editing and model-driven development.
-- 👯 I’m looking to collaborate with other game creators :space_invader:.
+- 👯 I’m looking to collaborate with other game creators.
 - 🥅 2020 Goals: Stay healthy and get my website sorted out.
 - ⚡ Fun fact: I love to play retro games competitively.
 - :bulb: What i value most in any project: organization/planning, transform in smaller and achievable tasks.